-Telford & Wrekin Council's strategic planning policy is contained in the emerging Telford & Wrekin Local Plan.
+Telford & Wrekin Council's strategic planning policy is contained in the adopted Telford & Wrekin Local Plan.
 The Local Plan was submitted on 30th June 2016 and an examination in public was conducted during January and February 2017 by an independent Planning Inspector.
-Telford & Wrekin Council anticipate the Inspector's Report will be available by September 2017.
+Telford & Wrekin Council received the Inspector's Report in November 2017.

-The previous Wrekin Local Plan (1995-2006) is now time expired and the existing Core Strategy policies are being reviewed through the emerging Telford & Wrekin Local Plan covering the period from 2011-2031.
-An appropriate and sensible approach therefore was to proceed with the Neighbourhood Plan on the basis of the emerging strategy and policies and to work closely with the Council during the preparation of the two documents.
-The Parish Council recognises that implications arising from the Inspector's Report of the Local Plan examination will need to be considered and that they may need to pause the Neighbourhood Plan process to take these into account.
+The previous Wrekin Local Plan (1995-2006) is now time expired and the existing Core Strategy policies have been superseded by the adopted Telford & Wrekin Local Plan covering the period 2011-2031.
+An appropriate and sensible approach therefore was to proceed with the Edgmond Neighbourhood Plan based on the emerging strategy and policies of the Telford & Wrekin Local Plan and to work closely with Telford & Wrekin Council during the preparation of the two documents.
+The Parish Council recognised that implications arising from the Inspector's Report on the Local Plan examination would need to be considered.
+No further action was required.